SomeiLam/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  React is a library that allows developers to create large web applications that can change data, without reloading the page.
+The main purpose of React is to be fast, scalable, and simple.
+It works only on user interfaces in the application.
 1. Describe component state.
+  The heart of every React component is its “state”, an object that determines how that component renders & behaves.
+In other words, “state” is what allows you to create components that are dynamic and interactive.
 1. Describe props.
+  “Props” is a special keyword in React, which stands for properties and is being used for passing data from one component to another.
+Furthermore, props data is read-only, which means that data coming from the parent should not be changed by child components.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  A side effect is anything that affects something outside the scope of the function being executed.
+For instance, changes to the DOM.
+It can cause a component to return a different output for the same state and props.